 Some medications developed for other conditions have proven to be very effective for some chronic pain conditions.
 Several medications originally developed as antidepressants and anti-convulsants are now commonly used to treat pain.
 Examples include pain associated with nerve damage (such as diabetic neuropathy, or “sciatic” leg pain following a back injury).
 Low-dose antidepressants may also help reduce chronic abdominal pain associated with functional GI disorders.

 Unfortunately, for many chronic pain conditions, there is no specific medication yet.
 Therefore, many people with pain are left with either no good medications for pain control or one of the many narcotic medications that are available.

 Side Effects of Pain Medications

-Due to side effects, especially the development of tolerance, narcotic or opioid mediations have limited utility in chronic pain despite their excellent analgesic properties.
-Tolerance and dependence are almost inevitable consequences of daily use of these mediations.
-What this means is that the same amount of the medication will lead to less pain relief over time; and the person may become even more sensitive to pain as their own pain modulation system is suppressed.
+Due to side effects, especially the development of tolerance, narcotic or opioid medications have limited utility in chronic pain despite their excellent analgesic properties.
+Tolerance and dependence are almost inevitable consequences of the daily use of these medications.
+What this means is that the same amount of the medication will lead to less pain relief over time, and the person may become even more sensitive to pain as their own pain modulation system is suppressed.